nrode/Lifelihood/README.md

 ## Description

-TODO: write a short description of the project and what it does.
+`Lifelihood` is a class of continuous time multi-event models which provide the joined likelihood of all the events in an individual life-history (time of maturity, reproductive events, death).

 <br>